HilalBodon/ForestGuardian/README.md

 ForestGuardian is sound Classification Web app designed to be used on any old mobile phone.
 The app created using MERN stack with tensorFlow.js to use the audio model.

-The user can have multiple devices  to detect the illegal logging.
+The user can have multiple devices  to detect the illegal logging(chainSaw, shotGun, Axe stumping).